shravanikarra/Credit-Card-Fraud-Detection-System/README.md

-# Credit-Card-Fraud-Detection-System
+Credit Card Fraud Detection System
-The challenge is to recognize fraudulent credit card transactions so that the customers of credit card companies are not charged for items that they did not purchase.
+Problem Statement: Recognize fraudulent credit card transactions so that the customers of credit card companies are not charged for items they did not purchase.